CVRP/Study Guide

 Declaration of the Rights of Disabled Persons (United Nations 1975)

-Convention on the Rights of Persons with Disabilities (United Nations,2006)
+Convention on the Rights of Persons with Disabilities (United Nations 2006)

-Canadian Acts & Rulings Impacting Vocational Rehabilitation
+Canadian Acts & Rulings Impacting VR

 Constitution Act 1982